Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2024-Q1/data-science-week-2024-Q1.md

 If you're new to data science, you'll want to set up a working environment.
 We recommend working in R or Python, depending on your experience.

-**Install R and RStudio** - ModernDive has a good tutorial on setting and getting to know R and ubiquitous R development environment, RStudio. <https://moderndive.netlify.app/1-getting-started.html>
+Install R and RStudio - ModernDive has a good tutorial on setting and getting to know R and ubiquitous R development environment, RStudio: <https://moderndive.netlify.app/1-getting-started.html>.

-**Install (Anaconda) Python** - The Women in Data Science team maintains a set of tutorials on installing Python (using Anaconda to manage packages and environments), Jupyter notebooks and the basics of Python data structures. <https://github.com/keikokamei/WiDS_Datathon_Tutorials>
+Install (Anaconda) Python - The Women in Data Science team maintains a set of tutorials on installing Python (using Anaconda to manage packages and environments), Jupyter notebooks and the basics of Python data structures: <https://github.com/keikokamei/WiDS_Datathon_Tutorials>.

 ### Further reading